Aminu Ado Bayero: Family

-Aminu Ado Bayero was born on August 21, 1961.
+Aminu Ado Bayero was born on 21 August 1961.
 His father, Ado Bayero, was the Emir of Kano from 1963 to 2014 and the longest serving emir in the history of Kano.
 He is the second eldest son to the late emir.
 His siblings include his eldest brother Sanusi Ado Bayero, and Nasiru Ado Bayero, the Emir of Bichi.
 His father's grandnephew, Muhammadu Sanusi II succeeded his father as Emir of Kano from 2014 until 2020 when he was dethroned by the Kano State government.

 Education

-Aminu received early Islamic education at home, where he learnt the Qur'an, Polythem, Islamic jurisprudence and Hadith (traditions of the acts and sayings of Muhammad).
+Aminu received early Islamic education at home, where he learnt the Quran, Polythem, Islamic jurisprudence and Hadith (traditions of the acts and sayings of Muhammad).
 He attended Kofar Kudu Primary School and proceeded to Government College, Birnin Kudu.
 He studied mass communication at the Bayero University Kano and went to Flying College in Oakland, California.
 He did his one-year mandatory National Youth Service Corps at the Nigeria Television Authority in Makurdi.